segura-security/ansible-pam-collection/docs/senhasegura_device.md

-## senhasegura_device
+# senhasegura_device

-This module can be used to create, update and deactivate devices in senhasegura's PAM module
+This module can be used to create, update and deactivate devices in Segura® PAM Core module

----

-### Example PlayBooks
+## Example PlayBooks

 Ensure device with hostname linux-001 and address 172.30.54.10